The importance of good parent-child relationship

 Narrator: You may make use of toys to attract your baby’s attention.

 Sub-heading: Take a break when your baby loses interest

 Narrator: When your baby loses interest in what you say or do, you may try to use the above skills to attract her attention, or just let her take a break.

-The above suggested activities not only can promote babies’ visual and hearing development, they can also stimulate their language development and promote parent-child relationship.
-Start to have harmonious interactions with your baby now for an intimate relationship between you and your baby later in life.
+Apart from promoting babies’ visual and hearing development, the above suggested activities can also stimulate their language development and enhance parent-child relationship.
+Yet, it is most important for you to enjoy interacting with your baby.
+Have interactions with your baby often for an intimate relationship between you and your baby later in life.